abdfaizaan/mslearn-openai/Instructions/Labs/prompt-engg-intro.md

 # Lab-01: Introduction to Prompt Engineering & Azure OpenAI Foundry [Read-Only]

-### Estimated Duration: 60 minutes
+### Estimated Duration: 60 Minutes

-In this exercise, you'll explore the concept of prompt engineering, learning how to craft effective prompts for AI models.
+In this lab, you'll explore the concept of prompt engineering, learning how to craft effective prompts for AI models.
 You'll get hands-on experience with Azure OpenAI Playground, experimenting with different types of prompts and understanding their elements and design tips.

 ## Topics